Removing or Resetting NeuVector

 Success!
 Data written to: object/config/user/admin

-Login with admin/admin and change password.
+Login with admin/admin and change the password.